-Development of Annual Written Questionnaires One-on-One Discussions Evaluation of Results Evaluation Process Each December, our Lead Independent Director, along with our CEO and Chair and our Chief Legal Officer, discuss the Board of Directors' evaluation process for the year, considering evolving best practices.
-Each director undertakes an evaluation of the Board of Directors and each of its committees. r Our Lead Independent Director or another member of our Nominating and Corporate Governance Committee, working with our Chief Legal Officer, also has conversations with each member of our Board of Directors designed to assess the effectiveness of our Board of Directors, as well as each director's individual performance and competencies and skills they bring to the Board of Directors. r Following our annual meeting of shareholders each year, our Lead Independent Director provides summaries of the evaluations to the Board of Directors and engages in a robust discussion with Board members on Board effectiveness and engagement.
+Written Questionnaires Development of Annual One-on-One Discussions Evaluation of Results Evaluation Process Each director undertakes Our Lead Independent Following our annual Each December, our Lead an evaluation of the Board Director or another member meeting of shareholders Independent Director, of Directors and each of of our Nominating and each year, our Lead along with our CEO and Independent Director its committees Corporate Governance Chair and our Chief Legal Committee, working with provides summaries of the Officer. discuss the Board our Chief Legal Officer, also evaluations to the Board of of Directors' evaluation has conversations with Directors and engages in a process for the year, each member of our Board robust discussion with considering evolving of Directors designed to Board members on Board best practices. assess the effectiveness of effectiveness and our Board of Directors. as engagement. well as each director's individual performance and competencies and skills they bring to the Board of Directors.
 The Board of Directors recognizes that a robust and constructive evaluation process is an essential component of good corporate governance and board effectiveness.
 The Board of Directors' evaluation process is designed to facilitate regular, systematic review of the Board of Director's effectiveness and accountability and to identify opportunities for improving Board operations and procedures.